smart-data-models/data-models/guidelines.md

 -   When necessary define additional Attributes to capture precisely all the details about dates.
 For instance, to denote the date at which a weather forecast was delivered an attribute named `dateIssued` can be used.
-In that particular case just reusing `dateCreated` would be incorrect because the latter would be the creation date of the (digital) entity representing the weather forecast which typically might have a delay.
+In that particular case just reusing the internal attribute `dateCreated` would be incorrect because the latter would be the creation date of the (digital) entity representing the weather forecast which typically might have a delay.

 ## Dynamic attributes